Jazzeleven/Jazzeleven/README.md

 - 👀 I’m interested in Computer Sciences
 - 🔨 I use HTML, CSS, JavaScript, PHP, SQL, Kotlin.
 - 🌱 I’m currently learning C and Python
-- 💞️ I’m looking to collaborate on web projects and app projects.
+- 💞️ I’m looking to collaborate on web and app projects
-- 📫 How to reach me : Telegram (@Jazzeleven) or Mail()
+- 📫 How to reach me : Telegram (@Jazzeleven)